Last Updated on

 G Loomis NRX Saltwater Spinning Rod Review

-The G Loomis brand started by legendary rod maker Gary Loomis has been producing world class rods for decades.
-While Gary is no longer the owner of the company (sold to Shimano in 1997), the high quality design and manufacturing continues to this day right here in the US in Woodland, WA where all of the rods are handmade, hence the higher price point.
+The G Loomis brand started by legendary rod maker Gary Loomis has been producing world-class rods for decades.
+While Gary is no longer the owner of the company (sold to Shimano in 1997), the high-quality design and manufacturing continue to this day right here in the US in Woodland, WA where all of the rods are handmade, hence the higher price point.